openintegrationhub/REST-API-component/README.md

 - **`jsonataResponseValidator`** - This works in coordination with the `enableRebound` configuration to throw a status code 429.
 When this JSONata configuration is present and `enableRebound` set to `true`, it is assumed the JSONata will resolve to a boolean.
 If the boolean is false the incoming component message will be requeued and tried again.
 Otherwise the response will be processed as it normally would.

-- **`lastPageValidator`** - JSONata applied to the response which evaluates to a boolean.
-This JSONata determines whether there is a nextPage or stop iterating pages.

 - **`noStrictSSL`** - If set to `true`, disables verifying the server certificate.
 This is not recommended for most uses.
 The default is set to `false`.

 - **`reader`** - All configuration about the API request is configured here.

 - **`requestTimeoutPeriod`** - Timeout period in milliseconds (1-1140000) while component waiting for server response, This would overwrite the REQUEST_TIMEOUT environment variable if configuration field is provided.
 Defaults to 100000 (100 sec).

-- **`responseToSnapshotTransform`** - This is a JSONata applied to the REST response body and stored in the snapshot as an object.
-This is used in conjunction with `enablePaging` to define the request to get the "next page" from a response.

 - **`Snapshot in URL tranform`** - If a snapshot value is available it is added into the msg.data object as `msg.data.oihsnapshot`.
 This can be used in conjuction with the `responseToSnapshotTransform` to perform paging.
 You can save information for the next page from the response in the snapshot and then use the snapshot information in the next request URL. **TODO**: Is this option even used anywhere?